AppliedHydro/StreamflowCatalog/README.md

 The Streamflow Catalog is handled as an .xlsx or .csv depending on the code operation.
 The master catalog file is kept and maintained on a private shared drive and distributed by request.
 There is a [catalog copy](https://github.com/AppliedHydro/StreamflowCatalog/blob/main/Streamflow_Catalog.xlsx) in the main repository folder that is available for viewing and download.
-Be aware that this is possibly ** not ** the most updated version of the catalog and should only be used as a reference.
+Be aware that this is possibly **not** the most updated version of the catalog and should only be used as a temporary reference.